Voltage-regulator tube: Design considerations

 Some voltage regulator tubes have an internal jumper connected between two of the pins.
 This jumper could be used in series with the secondary transformer winding.
 Then, if the tube was removed, rather than leaving the voltage unregulated, the output would turn off.

 Because the glow discharge is a "statistical" process, a certain amount of electrical noise is introduced into the regulated voltage as the level of ionization varies.
 In most cases, this can be easily filtered out by placing a small capacitor in parallel with the VR tube or using an RC decoupling network downstream of the VR tube.
-Too large a capacitance (>0.1μF for an 0D3, for instance), however, and the circuit will form a relaxation oscillator, definitely ruining the voltage regulation and possibly causing the tube to fail catastrophically.
+Too large a capacitance (>0.1 μF for an 0D3, for instance), however, and the circuit will form a relaxation oscillator, definitely ruining the voltage regulation and possibly causing the tube to fail catastrophically.

 VR tubes can be operated in series for greater voltage ranges.
 They cannot be operated in parallel: because of manufacturing variations, the current would not be shared equally among several tubes in parallel.
-(Note the equivalent behavior with series and parallel connected Zener diodes.)
+(Zener diodes show similar behavior when connected in series and parallel.)

-In the present day, VR tubes have been almost-entirely supplanted by solid state regulators based on Zener diodes and avalanche breakdown diodes.
+In the present day, VR tubes have been almost-entirely supplanted by solid-state regulators based on Zener diodes and avalanche breakdown diodes.